 Here is how we organized our information.

 Planning: Generally it is planning at a broad scale, either at the Regional, Forest, or Landscape (Watershed) level.
-Assessments identify existing condition, risks, opportunities, and desired future condition.
-The end product does not require a NEPA decision, but is information that feeds into Project analysis.
+Assessments identify existing conditions, risks, opportunities, and desired future conditions.
+The end product does not require a NEPA decision, but is information that feeds into project analysis.
 The Allegheny Forest Plan establishes the primary management direction for the entire forest, providing a framework for what we do and where we do it.
 All other plans tier to the Forest Plan.

 Resources Management: In this 3-phase process, this section includes information about actions resulting from the forest’s plans and projects.
 An example might be the restoration of a stream or a prescribed burn for wildlife purposes.

 Geospatial Data: Allegheny National Forest Geographic Information Systems (GIS) data is available to download.
 Data is available in ESRI (shapefile) and Google Earth (kml) formats.
 For more information, go to the GIS webpage.